Lissa M. Cowan

 The Untold Worlds of Penelope

 Twelve-year-old Penelope (aka “Penny”) is reeling from two devastating losses: her grandmother's death and the loss of her best friend who played a cruel stunt on her.
 When she travels to Paris to stay with her aunt, she meets the de Charpentier children, whose parents, art-world professionals, have mysteriously disappeared.
 Together, they unravel the mystery behind their disappearance using visual clues that transport them through the hidden stories and worlds within paintings.
-More than an adventure, this middle-grade graphic novel tackles the crisis of distraction, showing how art can restore focus, heal wounds, and unlock extraordinary possibilities for growth and wonder.
+More than an adventure, this middle-grade graphic novel tackles the crisis of distraction, showing how art can help to restore focus, heal wounds, and unlock extraordinary possibilities for growth and wonder.